chazzels/luxon-daterangepicker/README.md

 ![Improvely.com](https://i.imgur.com/UTRlaar.png)

 ## Read Me
-This is a fork of the Date Range Picker component with changes made to remove the Moment.js dependancy and replace all date and time functionality with Luxon Library.
-The bulk of this conversion has been acccomplished, with only a few features not fully working.
-The example page provided by the original repository is almost entirely functional.
+This is a fork of the Date Range Picker component with changes made to remove the Moment.js dependancy and replace all date and time functionality with the Luxon Date and Time library.
+The bulk of this conversion has been acccomplished in overhauling all the internal time checks.
+The example page provided by the original repository has most examples entirely functional.

 #### Improvements:
 - option to defining a minimum number of days a range can be made of. (`option.minSpan` number - days)